isabella232/stacki-hdp-bridge/README.md

 There are, however, some caveats.

 1. When you are asked for the SSH private key, use the private key from the frontend.
 Just cut and paste the key from /root/.ssh/id_rsa.
-2. When you are asked for the repositories, you want to put the HPD and HDP-Utils urls as they are listed on the frontend in /etc/yum.repos.d/stacki.repo It should look like below:
+2. When you are asked for the repositories, you want to put the HPD and HDP-Utils urls as they are listed on the frontend in /etc/yum.repos.d/stacki.repo.
+Copy and paste the URLs for HDP and HDP-Utils from a ```cat /etc/yum.repos.d/stacki.repo```.
 3. If you want to use a MariDB/MySQL server for Hive, Oozie, or Ambari, you'll have to set that up on one of the machines according to the instructions in the [Using Non-Default Databases](http://docs.hortonworks.com/HDPDocuments/Ambari-2.4.2.0/bk_ambari-reference/content/ch_amb_ref_using_non_default_databases.html#header) documentation from Hortonworks.
 This would be a good candidate for another machine or for running multiple/sharing databases on the Ambari appliance.

 At the end of this process, you should have a fully-functional HDP installation.
 You may likely need to do this several times